IsabellaAbuor/IsabellaAbuor/README.md

 - 👋 Hi, I’m @ISABELLAKORDEI
 - 👀 I’m interested in security , Web development and more
-- 🌱 I’m currently learning Web development and machine language
+- 🌱 I’m currently learning Web development and machine language Algorithms
 - 📫 How to reach me
- .email-Isabellakordei@gmail.com
+  My email-Isabellakordei@gmail.com
  .twitter-@Isabeyllakordei

 <!---